Panorama Software: Products

 The company's main product is a business intelligence (BI) suite named Necto.

 Before 2011 it had a product called NovaView.

 Necto offers data mining and report generation, allowing custom views of the data without having to wait to run a report.
 It lets users create collaborative "workboards" and visual presentations.
-The users are able discover those who are attempting to analyze similar data sets.
-The company contends this focus on social analysis leads, starting with business data and connecting it with the people who are involved in this data.

 Necto is a BI application based upon understanding of user behavior, one-click reporting, and collaborative decision making.
 It supports social sharing of data, similar to sharing found on consumer oriented social networking sites.
 Data analysis is treated as "conversations" which can themselves be followed and analyzed.
 Panorama encourages Necto enterprise users to form cross-departmental teams based on data research behaviors.
 It allows tracking of user behavior and making corresponding adjustments.

 Necto includes analytics, custom reporting, intuitive dashboards, and integration with Microsofttechnology.
 It can use data sources including spreadsheets, in-memory, OLAP, or relational databases.
 Integration on Microsoft Azure and optimization with Microsoft SQL Server 2012 platform is also available.
 Necto integrates with SharePoint.
 It can be scaled up to manage thousands of users and several terabytes of data.